007revad/Synology_SSH_key_setup/README.md

 Content below from Gudbrand Olimb's now deleted https://blog.golimb.com/2020/10/03/synology-ssh-key-authentication/

+I've updated the commands for restarting the sshd service for DSM 6 and DSM 7

 <p align="left"><img src="/images/icon.jpg" width="467" height="200"></p>

 There is a lot of posts throughout the web on configuring SSH key authentication on Synology NAS many with some confusing and unnecessary steps such as:
 - Modifying the RSAAuthentication and PubkeyAuthentication parameters in /etc/ssh/sshd_config
-- Restarting the sshd service multiple times with sudo synoservicectl --reload sshd
+- Restarting the sshd service multiple times with:
+    - DSM 7: `sudo systemctl restart sshd`
+    - DSM 6: `sudo synoservicectl --reload sshd`
 - Changing permissions on various folders with chmod both root folders and user folders
 - Unclear creation of ~/.ssh folder ending up under root